aboutsummaryrefslogtreecommitdiffstats

 OPTIONS

-The makeenv utility passes it's options to the make(1) utility
+The makeenv utility passes its options to the make(1) utility

 properly interleave options and operands specified in the